swinterbourne/riboviz-work/open-science-projects.md

 Students doing their first experimental research projects can also get stuck, spend time on activities unimportant to the project, and drag their feet on asking for help.
 Most trainees need supervision on how to break a project down into small steps, in the new skills involved in executing those small steps, and in documentation and communication within a research group.
 So, lessons learned here transfer to other kinds of teaching and to supervision of trainees at all career stages.
-Open science projects such as riboviz emphasise the important of sharing and documentation, because that is an explicit outcome of the work rather than "just" a necessary stage of the pathway to results.
+Open science projects such as riboviz emphasise the role of sharing and documentation, because that is an explicit outcome of the work rather than "just" a necessary stage of the pathway to results.

 Finally, working on collaborative open science projects is fun.
 At Edinburgh, we are lucky to have excellent students who are eager to go from programming novices to making substantial contributions to an open-source scientific project, within only a few months.